Dual Diagnosis Treatment Centers In Tennessee

 An integrated treatment plan combines treatment for substance use disorders with mental health challenges.
 This combined approach allows someone to work towards sobriety, without worsening mental health symptoms, or experiencing a relapse.

 Treating the whole person at a dual diagnosis treatment center is one of the essential strategies to overcoming addiction.
-A treatment center for dual diagnosis disorders can help someone avoid duplication of services, which may reduce costs.
+Dual diagnosis treatment centers in Tennessee can help someone avoid duplication of services, which may reduce costs.

 Rather than obtaining professional help from more than one type of treatment center at different times, integrated treatment involves a team of professionals.
 They collaborate on their personalized treatment plan.
 Their treatment plan may include medication, psychotherapy, education, and family or group counseling.